clementroume/HolbertonCurriculum/FullStack/README.md

 # Holberton School Full-Stack Curriculum

 Welcome to the **Full-Stack** directory!
-This repository showcases the various projects I have completed as part of the Holberton School Full-Stack Curriculum.
+This repository showcases the various projects completed as part of the Holberton School Full-Stack Curriculum.
 This curriculum emphasizes practical, hands-on learning through projects that focus on developing a comprehensive skill set in software development.
 These projects cover essential tools and programming languages critical for success in web development.

 The projects within this curriculum span both front-end and back-end development, providing the opportunity to gain experience in building dynamic, fully-functional web applications.
 Key topics include: